RevBayes Morphology Lab

 Thus, we need 5 different Q matrices in our model, one for each category, so Q in our script will now be a vector of rate matrices rather than a single rate matrix.
 The shape parameter beta_shape used to determine the symmetric Beta(beta_shape,beta_shape) distribution used will be allowed to vary during the MCMC run, so the 5 Q matrices must be recalculated each time beta_shape changes.
 This is accomplished by making each element of the Q vector a deterministic node.
 The recalculation of each rate matrix is accomplished by the fnDiscretizeBeta function (just as the fnDiscretizeGamma function handles recalculation of relative rates for the discrete gamma rate heterogeneity model as the gamma_shape parameter changes).

-Here is the entire Substitution Model section.
-Everything here has changed except for the last 5 lines, all but the last of which are related to rate heterogeneity and are the same lines we used for the Mkv model.
+Replace the entire Substitution Model section in mkvbeta.Rev.
+Everything here has changed except for the last 5 lines, and all but the last are related to rate heterogeneity and are the same lines we used for the Mkv model.

 ######################